JohnCifuentes/LegacyProyect/README.md

 ## Overview

+This project is an expense categorization platform that:

+- Consumes transaction data from a **simulated XML service** (Spring Boot).
+- Normalizes and persists the data into **PostgreSQL**.
+- Allows performing CRUD operations through a **Node.js backend**.
-This project is an expense categorization platform designed to ingest transaction data from a legacy XML-based API, normalize and persist it in a relational database, and provide a frontend application to visualize spending by category and merchant.
+- Provides a **simple frontend in HTML/CSS/JS** to visualize and manage expenses by category and merchant.

-The main objective is to transform raw financial transactions into meaningful, categorized insights that help stakeholders better understand spending patterns and make informed business decisions.
+The main goal is to transform raw financial transactions into categorized insights to understand spending patterns and make informed decisions.

 ---

 ## Architecture

-The solution follows a layered and decoupled architecture:
+The solution follows a **modular and decoupled architecture**:

-* **Backend API**: Handles business logic, data ingestion, categorization rules, and persistence.
+* **Spring Boot (External Microservice)**: Generates random XML data.
-* **Ingestion Module**: Responsible for consuming and parsing legacy XML data.
+* **Node.js Backend**: Connects to the database, exposes CRUD endpoints, and cleans XML data.
-* **Database**: Stores normalized transactions, categories, merchants, and rule definitions.
+* **PostgreSQL Database**: Stores transactions, categories, merchants, and categorization rules.
-* **Frontend Application**: Provides a user-friendly interface for visualizing expenses.
+* **Frontend (HTML/CSS/JS)**: Consumes Node.js endpoints and provides visualization and management tools.

-This separation allows the ingestion process to evolve independently from the frontend and ensures scalability and maintainability.
+This separation allows each module to evolve independently while ensuring scalability and maintainability.

 ---

 ## Tech Stack

-### Backend
+### Spring Boot (XML Simulator)

 * Java 23
 * Spring Boot 3.4.1
-* Spring Data JPA
+* Gradle 8.10
 * JAXB (XML parsing)
+* Swagger / OpenAPI

+### Node.js Backend

+* Node.js 22+
+* Express.js
-* Gradle 8.10
+* PostgreSQL
-* Swagger / OpenAPI (API documentation and endpoint testing)
+* Swagger / OpenAPI

 ### Frontend

-* Angular 19.2.9
-* TypeScript 5.7.3
-* HTML / CSS
+* HTML / CSS / JavaScript
+* `npx serve` to serve the application locally

 ### Database

 * PostgreSQL 16.11
-* DBeaver (Database IDE for inspection, queries, and schema management)
+* DBeaver (optional, for database inspection)

 ---

 ## How to Run Locally

-### Prerequisites

-* Docker
-* Java 23 or higher
-* Node.js 22.15.0
-* Git

----

 ### Step 1: Pull Preconfigured Database Image